m1dugh/shittyscrapper/README.md

 ### 5. Known Limitations

  - The pattern is supposed to be a XML element.
- - It is not yet possible to pick a specific element at
+ - It is not easy and defeating the purpose of this lib to pick a specific element given its position in the parent